Salt versus potassium blood pressure debate

 Lifting new potatoesNew potatoes are rich in potassium; and much less fattening.

-Alas potatoes from cold storage are not be recommended especially if baked or eaten as french fries; the GI is very high and they certainly contribute to the growing insulin-resistance pandemic.
+Alas potatoes from cold storage are not to be recommended especially if baked or eaten as french fries; the GI is very high and they certainly contribute to the growing insulin-resistance pandemic.

 Isometric exercises for lowering blood pressure